nabsul/kcert/README.md

 An example would be *helm install 1.1.0 nabsul/kcert-configmap -n kcert --debug --set name=kcert,hosts="www.yourdomain.duckdns.org"*

 ### Namespace-constrained installations

 If you are using Rancher clusters and are assigned a specific namespace without access to cluster-wide resources, it is possible to instruct KCert to query only a list of namespaces.

-To enable the namespace-constrained mode, set the variable `KCERT__NamespaceConstraints` to `true`.
-Then, set the variable `KCERT__NamespaceConstraintsList` to a list of namespaces, separated by ";".
-Example: `KCERT__NamespaceConstraintsList=ns-1;ns-2;ns-3`.
+To enable the namespace-constrained mode, set the environment variable `KCERT__NAMESPACECONSTRAINTS` to a list of namespaces, separated by ",".
+Example: `KCERT__NAMESPACECONSTRAINTS=ns-1,ns-2,ns-3`.

 ### Helm Charts